Matrix-Free Ghost Penalty Evaluation via Tensor Product Factorization: Results

-We evaluate the computational efficiency of the matrix-free approach by measuring the average time required for a single matrix-vector multiplication (vmult) per unknown.
+We evaluate the computational efficiency of the matrix-free approach by measuring the throughput of a single matrix-vector multiplication (vmult), measured in degrees of freedom (DoFs) per second.
+The number of DoFs corresponds to the active degrees of freedom, i.e., those associated with cells that have a non-empty intersection with the domain $\Omega$.
+Degrees of freedom on cells lying entirely outside $\Omega$ are excluded from the computation and timing.
 Figure~\ref{fig:vmult_time_vs_degree} shows that the time per degree of freedom decreases with increasing polynomial degree, indicating improved efficiency for higher-order elements.

 It is important to note that the method benefits from the tensor-product structure of the finite element space, which can only be fully exploited on cells that are not intersected by the boundary.
 For cells that are intersected, the integration requires special quadrature rules that break the tensor product structure, leading to higher computational costs per element.
 However, as the number of intersected cells grows with $O(h^{d-1})$ while the total number of cells grows with $O(h^{-d})$, their impact on the overall performance diminishes with mesh refinement.